michaelge233/MoleculePooling/README.md

 Surprisingly, the global sum pool has the best performance in light of the quantum chemical nature alignment in such tasks.
 These result highlights the the importance of develop physics-informed models in AI for Science.

-Detailed result can be from at [Report.pdf](https://github.com/michaelge233/MoleculePooling/blob/main/Report.pdf)
+Detailed result can be found at [Report.pdf](https://github.com/michaelge233/MoleculePooling/blob/main/Report.pdf)

 ### Requirments
 The exact requirments for the experiment in project report are listed in requirments.txt